webdriverio/webdriverio/packages/wdio-shared-store-service/README.md

 ## Configuration

-Add `shared-store` to the services list and the `sharedStore` object will be accessible to you in your test.
+Add `shared-store` to the services list and the `sharedStore` object will be accessible to you on the [`browser` scope](https://webdriver.io/docs/api/browser) in your test.

 ```js
 // wdio.conf.js